Albums

 Vol1: Composers of the 1950s

 Iran is a nation with an ancient musical tradition.
 Traditional music still plays an extremely important role in it today, alongside the various regional folk variants.
-Western classical music made its entrance there around 1850, especially through France, and despite its young age, Iranian classical music fascinates by its incredible richness and diversity and its ability to mix the multiple elements that cross it.
+Western classical music made its entrance there around 1850, especially through France, especially through France, and despite its young age, Iranian classical music fascinates by its incredible richness and diversity and its ability to mix the multiple elements that cross it.

 The composers on this record are a perfect example of this very particular variety.
 Born between 1929 and 1958, most studied in Europe, mainly in Austria and France, but also in the United States.
-And while musical styles are sometimes radically opposed, all are in one way or another the carriers of a musical tradition that is constantly reinventing itself.
+And while musical styles are sometimes continuously opposed, all are in one way or another the carriers of a musical tradition that is constantly reinventing itself.

 - Mohammad Reza Darvishi - (1955)